 on comprehension of lesson on informational text.
 Does not guide students through before, during, and after reading processes.
-Does not as clarifying, predicting, asking questions, answering imagining, summarizing, etc. Does not employ scaffolding tools or support close reading of text.
-Does not provide opportunities critical reader for meaning-making through creative or critical reader response techniques.
-Creates a weak writing lesson based loosely on evidenceor word consciousness vocabulary or word that addresses at least addresses at least one one of the following strategies: dictionary use, contextual analysis, adept diction, word play, word histories, or word origins.
+Does not utilize strategies such as clarifying, predicting, asking questions, answering imagining, summarizing, etc. Does not employ scaffolding tools or support close reading of text.
+Does not provide opportunities for meaning-making through creative or critical reader response techniques.
+Creates a weak writing lesson based loosely on evidencelessons. lesson on vocabulary lesson on vocabulary or word consciousness vocabulary or word that addresses at least consciousness that addresses at least one one of the following strategies: dictionary use, contextual analysis, adept diction, word play, word histories, or word origins.